 All submissions must be original.
 Previously published materials (including materials posted on websites) or those under consideration by another publication will not be accepted.
 Association membership is not a prerequisite for submission.
 Co-authorship is permitted.

-Articles must be formatted in a Word Doc or publicly shared Google Doc.
+Articles MUST be formatted in a Word Doc.
 In addition, your document must be between 1,000 and 3,000 words, and have:

 - A title

-Include any photos or charts you'd like to be used for your article.
-Please be sure the images are in hi-res PNG format, and are attached separately in the email (in other words, the images are not embedded in the doc).
+Include any photos or charts you'd like to be used for your article within the document you're submitting.
+Please be sure the images are in hi-res PNG format.
 By submitting a chart or image, you are saying you have permission to use them for your article.
 If you do not include any images, or AHP for some reason cannot use the images you provided, AHP reserves the right to choose a different image.

-Submit your article by email to firstname.lastname@example.org.
-Attach your doc and images to the email.
+Submit your article as an email attachment to email@example.com.
 In the body of your email, please include your name and contact information.

 Submissions with original research and examples from multiple case studies are strongly encouraged.